-In this course, students learn how nurse practitioners master the art and science of clinical decision making among adult populations.
-Students focus on the diagnosis and management of primary healthcare needs and problems of the adult and elderly adult.
+In this course, students learn how nurse practitioners master the art and science of clinical decision making among adult populations across the lifespan.
+Students focus on the diagnosis and management of primary healthcare needs and problems of the adult, elderly, and frail elderly.
 They engage in a variety of course assignments that focus on physical and behavioral disease processes central to diagnosing illnesses as well as planning, implementing, and evaluating therapeutic treatment programs for acute illnesses commonly encountered in a primary healthcare setting.
 Students gain confidence in clinical experiences in a primary healthcare setting where they learn to plan, implement, and evaluate therapeutic regimens for adult patients with common acute and chronic illnesses.
-(Prerequisite(s): NURS 6501, NURS 6512, and NURS 6521.)

-The frail elderly are a subpopulation characterized by inactivity and weight loss.
-In this course, students focus on the complex healthcare and management needs of the frail elderly by advanced nurse practitioners in community settings.
+The frail elderly are a subpopulation characterized by the decline in functional ability to meet the basic activities of daily living.
+In this course, students focus on the complex health care and management needs of the frail elderly by advanced nurse practitioners in community settings.
 Students learn to plan, implement, and evaluate therapeutic regimens through the analysis of case studies and the actual care of frail elderly in various settings.
 Additionally, students examine content related to end-of-life care and caregiver issues to gain the knowledge and sensibilities needed to implement positive change for the quality of life available to this vulnerable population.
-(Prerequisite(s): NURS 6501, NURS 6512, NURS 6521, and NURS 6531.)

 The complex assessment and care of patients in the hospital setting will require advanced practice nurses to obtain the specialized skills necessary to provide quality care for patients in these acute care settings.
-This course is designed to prepare students to provide care for acutely ill and critically ill patients.
-Students in this course will be introduced to the role of the advanced practice nurse, while gaining confidence in caring for acutely ill patients.
-Through course assignments and clinical practice in the acute care setting they will plan, implement, and evaluate care for critically ill patients.
+This course is designed to prepare students to provide care for acute, chronic, and critically ill patients.
+Students in this course will be introduced to the role of the advanced practice nurse, while gaining confidence in caring for patients.
+Through course assignments and clinical practice in the acute care setting, students will plan, implement, and evaluate care for patients.
 Students will also increase their knowledge of pharmacologic management of hospitalized patients, while applying knowledge gained through previous coursework.

-Students in this course advance their clinical competence in the care of patients in acute care settings by building on knowledge and skills gained in NURS 6550.
-Through clinical practice, students build confidence as they begin the transition from student to advanced practice nurse.
-Classroom activities and case studies enable students to explore the complex healthcare system, including multiple governmental, social, and personal resources available to acutely ill adults across the age continuum.
-Clinical experiences in hospital settings provide students with the continued opportunity to develop, implement, and evaluate management plans for adults and older adults with complex acute, critical, and chronic illness.
-The application of knowledge in the management of patients and the collaboration between the advanced practice nurse and the patient, family, and interprofessional healthcare team are emphasized.
+Students in this course will advance their clinical competence in the care of medical and surgical patients in acute care settings.
+Through clinical practice, students will build confidence as they begin the transition from student to advanced practice nurse.
+Classroom activities and case studies will enable students to explore resources and support systems available to acutely ill adolescents, adults, and older adults.
+Clinical experiences in hospital settings will provide students with the continued opportunity to develop, implement, and evaluate treatment plans for patients with complex acute, critical, and chronic illness.
+The application of knowledge in the management of medical and surgical patients and the collaboration between the advanced practice nurse and the patient, family, and multidisciplinary healthcare team are emphasized.